aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/manage-presentation/examine-presentation/_index.md

 ---

-Aspose.Slides for Java allows you to examine a presentation to find out its properties and understand its behavior.
+Aspose.Slides for PHP via Java allows you to examine a presentation to find out its properties and understand its behavior.

 {{% alert title="Info" color="info" %}}

-The [PresentationInfo](https://reference.aspose.com/slides/java/com.aspose.slides/PresentationInfo) and [DocumentProperties](https://reference.aspose.com/slides/java/com.aspose.slides/documentproperties/) classes contain the properties and methods used in operations here.
+The [PresentationInfo](https://reference.aspose.com/slides/php-java/com.aspose.slides/PresentationInfo) and [DocumentProperties](https://reference.aspose.com/slides/php-java/com.aspose.slides/documentproperties/) classes contain the properties and methods used in operations here.

 {{% /alert %}}